Henryitam/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-a function that prints every other character of a string,
+a function that prints half of a string, followed by a new line